 The aim of this prospectus is to give you useful information about the school and how it is organised.
 However, the best way to find out about the school is to come and experience life in the school during the working day.
 You are most welcome to arrange a visit; please contact the school office.

 Lindsey Hudson Headteacher

 OUR SCHOOL VISION & VALUES

-We want Alfriston School to be a place which is:
+Alfriston School is a place which is:

 Fair, Friendly, Fulfilling and Fun!